100ferhas/java-excel-models/README.md

 **NB: IF YOU REGISTER A CUSTOM CONVERTER ANNOTATED WITH SAME TYPE AS A PRE-DEFINED ONE, YOU WILL OVERRIDE THE DEFAULT.**

-A Converter for a class can be also defined, for example you can convert your author instance based on the data in that cell.
+A `FieldConverter` for a class can be also defined, for example you can convert your author instance based on the data in that cell.
 Let think that you have an ID in that column, all you need to do is just to define your own [FieldConverter](#field-converters) with your own conversion logic.

 ```java
 public class Book {